 It’s time to examine business goals for 2021 and set a path to chart them despite the rocky climate we are in.
-Are you ready?
+Are you ready to start financial planning?

-Uncertainty abounds at every turn, whether you are working with existing clients or attempting to secure new ones.
+Uncertainty abounds at every turn, which makes financial planning a challenge.
+Whether you are working with existing clients or attempting to secure new ones.
 Current clients may be struggling financially, making it difficult to project revenue, and new prospects are taking longer to engage, scrutinizing agreements in greater depth and often trying to negotiate proposed fees.

-In addition, particularly for businesses which cannot operate remotely, there is continuous concern about the health and safety of employees as well as how to proceed if someone contracts the virus.
+In addition, particularly for businesses that cannot operate remotely, there is continued concern about the health and safety of employees as well as how to proceed if someone contracts the virus.

-With so much unknown and in flux, it may become necessary to modify your business plan.
-You may be able to reduce lease costs by working remotely, yet technology related costs might rise in turn.
+With so much unknown and in flux, it may become necessary to modify your business and financial plan.
+You may be able to reduce lease costs by working remotely, yet technology-related costs might rise in turn.
 If working on-site is a necessity, PPE expenses will become a new line item.

 Businesses will need to assess how over or under-utilized their current staff is.
 If furloughs or lay-offs are necessary, you must then consider whether resources will be adequate to ramp up quickly if business begins to rebound.
-With all the variables to consider, It is critical to have a solid understanding of your cashflow — how much money do you have to work with and how long can you survive before cash runs out.
+With all the variables to consider, It is critical to revisit financial planning by having a solid understanding of your cash flow: how much money do you have to work with and how long can you survive before cash runs out.

 Tips & Tools

 As always, the best offense is a good defense and making sure you have solid systems, technology and human resources in place will be critical to your company’s survival.

 - Keep an attentive eye to the marketplace — adapt offerings, add new ones, and eliminate those that are no longer profitable.

 - Leverage the advantages of remote work to improve efficiency.